xkeshav/gh-repo-care/README.md

 ## What this package does ?

-This is a npm based CLI tool check your GitHub repo and generate basic community health files in `.github` folder (if not exist) or user defined folder.
+This is a npm based CLI tool check your GitHub repo and generate community health files in `.github` folder (if not exist) or user defined folder.

-This tool generate below files with your personalized information
+This tool generate total 15 files with your personalized information

-- necessary community health files
+- Github Community health files (5)
-- Issues templates
+- Issues template files (5)
-- Discussions templates
+- Discussions template files (2)
-- Pull Request template
+- Pull Request template file(1)
-- Funding information
+- Funding (1)
+- CODEOWENERS file (1)

-and below is the final folder structure
+below is the final folder structure

 <details><summary>
   <mark> Health File Tree</mark>